-We are a holding company incorporated in the Cayman Islands.
+Our company is a holding company incorporated in the Cayman Islands.
 We may rely on dividends from our subsidiaries in mainland China for our cash requirements, including any payment of dividends to our shareholders.
 Regulations of mainland China may restrict the ability of our mainland China subsidiaries to pay dividends to us.
 See "Item 4.
-Information on the Company-B. Business Overview -Regulation-Regulations Relating to Dividend Distribution."
+Information on the Company-B. Business Overview -Regulations-Regulations Relating to Dividend Distribution."